Skip to Content

 How to Tell if a Bird is Dead or Just Stunned?

-To tell if a bird is dead or just stunned, look for signs of life like breathing and movement.
+Wondering if that little bird is dead or just stunned?
+Start by checking for signs of life in birds like breathing, blinking, or small twitches.

 Differentiating Death From Stunned State